GoogleCloudPlatform/cloud-builders/go/README.md

 it may not support the most recent features or versions of Go.
 We also do not provide historical pinned versions of Go.

-A supported `golang` image, including additiobal Go tooling and multiple tagged versions across several platforms, is maintained by the Go team on Dockerhub at [`golang`](https://hub.docker.com/_/golang).
+A supported `golang` image, including additional Go tooling and multiple tagged versions across several platforms, is maintained by the Go team on Dockerhub at [`golang`](https://hub.docker.com/_/golang).